 The teacher’s guide provides 586 reading and spelling game card masters for display and interactive instruction.
 The cards are business card size, so they are ideal for spreading out on small surface areas (such as student desks) to play blending and spelling games.
 Dozens of fun games are provided to help your students practice automaticity in the alphabet, phonics, sight words, vocabulary word parts, and spelling.
-Sets of the Reading and Spelling Game Cards are sold separately.
-The game cards are heavy duty cardstock with writable surfaces to allow students to add rare sound-spellings and additional spelling words.
+The game cards also include separate files for viewing on phones and tablets.

 Each game card set includes the following: